 Although not a Merit Badge Program, the Trail to First Class Area prepares young scouts for advancement to First Class.
-The program is completely open and caters to both Scouts needing only a single requirement and Scouts needing all requirements.
-It is a self-paced program which encourages self-motivation and self-esteem.
+The program allocates a specific time per rank.
+This is a self-paced program which encourages self-motivation and self-esteem.
 We are also willing and eager to teach any skills to a Scout or adult (as time permits) for either advancement purposes or merely personal curiosity.
-In order to better serve your Scouts' individual needs, please bring their Scout Handbook on Monday morning so we can record his or her current information on our tracking sheets.
+To better serve your Scouts' individual needs, please bring their Scout Handbook on Monday morning so we can record his or her current information on our tracking sheets.
 Trail to First Class is also a great place for leaders to assist by volunteering to teach a skill in which they are proficient.
-Contact the Area Director to volunteer.
+Contact the Outdoor Skills Director to volunteer.

 Please note that completion of all the lessons at Trail to First Class does not automatically grant the Scout the First Class Rank.
-Troop-level activities such as Scoutmaster conferences and boards of review are needed in order to receive each rank.
+Troop-level activities such as Scoutmaster conferences and boards of review are needed to receive each rank.

 The staff does not sign off on the requirements in a Scout's Handbook.
-However, they do record completion of individual requirements which will be provided to the Scoutmaster.
+However, our staff will record completion of individual requirements which will be provided to the Scoutmaster.